dret/webconcepts/concepts/link-relation/from.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/from"
 title:         "Link Relation: from"
+concept-name:  Link Relation
+concept-value: from
 description: "Refers to a resource that is publicly considered to be the originator of the link's context."
 ---